Improve Digestion Fast: 12 Tips to Manage Your Digestive Problems: بسم الله الرحمن الرحيم

 Avoid Eating When You’re Stressed

-When you’re stressed, your body goes into flight mode.
+When you’re depressed, your body goes into flight mode.
 During such times, it shuts down digestion, to divert energy to the brain and muscles to respond to a stressful situation.

 Some simple breathing techniques can be an effective way to handle this situation.
 When you’re stressed out you tend to breathe through your mouth, which activates your sympathetic nervous system.
 Breathing through the nose does the opposite and puts us at rest and starts digestion.